Reflective and Effective Teaching (RET)

 - Meet with the mentee at least once a quarter to discuss issues of learning and teaching.

-- Provide feedback on the mentee's authentic artifact.
+- Provide feedback on the mentee's authentic artifacts.

-- Invite the mentee to observe your teaching (if applicable).
+- Invite the mentee to observe their teaching (if applicable).

 - Conduct a teaching observation of the mentee.